Kirk-Esterline/test-projects/README.md

 **Future Plans**
 - Add a feature to specify when during the video the banner or caption will be displayed.
 The first step would be to dig into the Vimeo API and see if there is functionality there for a delay.
 After that potentially use a delay within JS, or potentially use jQuerey to define when the video starts.

+**What I've learned**
+1. The flow of the code matters
+Rushing to create a proof of concept caused me to write code that didn't work as intended.
+The syntax was correct, but the order of the code was not which lead to a variable not being reassigned as expected.
+After I moved the line of code that reassigned the variable to be inside the function rather than before, the code all worked as expected.

 ## Image Banner

 This is a test of adding text on top of an image.